-The existing members of our board of directors were elected pursuant to the provisions of the sixth amended and restated voting agreement (the "Voting Agreement"), dated as of July 22, 2016, by and among us and certain of our stockholders, pursuant to which the stockholders party thereto agreed to vote all of their respective shares of common stock, convertible preferred stock, redeemable convertible preferred stock or other voting securities, as the case may be, so as to elect the individuals designated from time to time by certain of our stockholders.
-In accordance with the Voting Agreement, Mr. Gupta was designated by Nexus India Capital II, LP, Mr. Levandov was designated by Avalon Ventures VII, L.P., and Mr. Yekutiel and Dr. David were designated by holders of a majority of the issued and outstanding common stock.
+Our board of directors is currently composed of seven members.
+Pursuant to the sixth amended and restated voting agreement (the "Voting Agreement"), dated as of July 22, 2016, by and among us and certain of our stockholders, the stockholders party thereto agreed to vote all of their respective shares of common stock, convertible preferred stock, redeemable convertible preferred stock or other voting securities, as the case may be, so as to elect: (i) one director designated by Goldman Sachs & Co.
+LLC, currently Mr. Staude; (ii) one director designated by Sapphire Ventures Fund II, L.P. and/or its affiliates, currently Mr. Hartwig; (iii) one director designated by Nexus India Capital II, LP and/or its affiliates, currently Mr. Gupta; (iv) one director designated by Point 406 Ventures I, L.P. and/or its affiliates, currently Mr. Dracon; (v) one director designated by Avalon Ventures VII, L.P., currently Mr. Levandov; (vi) two directors designated by holders of a majority of the issued and outstanding common stock, excluding common stock issuable upon exercise of the GS Warrant, currently Dr. David and Mr. Yekutiel, and (vii) one independent director designated by the other directors then in office, currently vacant.

 The provisions of the Voting Agreement described above will no longer be in effect upon the closing of this offering, and there will be no other contractual obligations regarding the election of our directors.
 Each of our current directors will continue to serve until the election and qualification of his or her successor, or his or her earlier death, resignation or removal.